 2 What are the distributions of atmospheric constituents and particles, such as water vapour and other gases, clouds, fog, rain, hail, aerosols, sand, etc., both in space and time?

-3 What is the magnitude of the variations in clear-sky level on a satellite-to-ground link that can occur on a diurnal and seasonal basis?
+3 What is the magnitude of the variations in clear-sky level on a satellite-to-ground link that can occur on a diurnal, monthly and seasonal basis?

-4 How do the climatology and natural variability (year-to-year, seasonal and diurnal variations, long-term variations) of all atmospheric constituents affect attenuation and interference predictions?
+4 How do the climatology and natural variability (year-to-year, seasonal, monthly and diurnal variations, long-term variations) of all atmospheric constituents affect attenuation and interference predictions?

 5 What models best describe the relationship between atmospheric parameters and radiowave characteristics (amplitude, polarization, phase, angle of arrival, etc.)?